 vaccination declines over time and annual vaccination

-Each year the World Health Organization (WHO) puts forward it recommendations for the composition of influenza virus for us in the Southern Hemisphere influenza season.
-In 2020 there are due to be three changes to the Quadrivalent vaccine offered in 2019.
-The 2020 southern hemisphere influenza season contain the following:
+Each year the World Health Organization (WHO) puts forward its recommendations for the composition of the influenza virus vaccine for the Southern Hemisphere influenza season.
+In 2021 there are due to be two changes to the quadrivalent vaccine offered in 2020.
+It is recommended that the quadrivalent vaccines for use in the 2021 southern hemisphere influenza season contain the following:

 - a B/Washington/02/2019-like (B/Victoria lineage) virus

 - a B/Phuket/3073/2013-like (B/Yamagata lineage) virus

 This represents 2 changes to the 2020 Southern Hemisphere influenza strain.